JeremyRobert04/BSCH-WT-Assignment3-3131498/README.md

 This school project has to be done in 3 weeks.
 The goal is to create a blog using Node.Js and Express.Js.

+### Access project:
+The project can be accessed by [clicking here](https://wt-assignment3-jeremy-robert-3131498.uksouth.cloudapp.azure.com/).

 ## Blog Requirement

 - [x] The blog shall have a home page